limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 * `php://filter`
 * `php://include`

-I had success displaying the content of `/usr/share/apache2/icons/README`.
+I have success displaying the content of `/usr/share/apache2/icons/README`.

 ![README](/assets/images/posts/evilscience-walkthrough/evilscience-5.png)

 ![README](/assets/images/posts/evilscience-walkthrough/evilscience-6.png)

-This meant that it allowed absolute path in the URL but some kind of filtering for common LFI attacks was in place.
-It also meant that the [**DocumentRoot**][4] is not at the usual `/var/www/html`. :sweat:
+This means that it allows absolute path in the URL but some kind of filtering for common LFI attacks is in place.
+It also means that the [**DocumentRoot**][4] is not at the usual `/var/www/html`. :sweat:

-Here's what I imagined the PHP code in `/index.php` to look like.
+Here's what I imagine the PHP code in `/index.php` to look like.

 {% highlight php linenos %}
 <?php